clojure-finance/clojask/docs/documentation.md

 #### dataframe

-Defines the dataframe and returns `clojask.dataframe.classes.DataFrame`
+Defines the dataframe and returns a `clojask.classes.DataFrame.DataFrame`

 | Argument                                        | Type                       | Function                                              | Remarks                                                      |